-Since I started dental school, I have been intent on the pursuit of Pediatric Dentistry and this ambition has been increasingly confirmed as my training and career have progressed.
-I have sought out as much exposure to the specialty as possible, carefully observing the techniques applied and characteristics displayed by professionals in the specialty.
-It is clear that Pediatric Dentistry calls for special characteristics, in addition to high levels of specialist skill and knowledge: endless patience, profound empathy, a practiced ability to inspire trust and confidence and, most importantly, a genuine and deep affection for children.
-I would not be making this application if I were not convinced that I possess these characteristics.
+Since I started dental school, I have intended to pursue Pediatric Dentistry, and this ambition has been increasingly confirmed as my training and career have progressed.
+Pursuing pediatric dentistry, I have sought as much exposure to the specialty as possible, carefully observing the techniques applied and the characteristics displayed by professionals.
+Pediatric Dentistry calls for unique features and elevated levels of specialist skill and knowledge: endless patience, profound empathy, a practiced ability to inspire trust and confidence, and, most importantly, a genuine and deep affection for children.
+I would not apply if I were not convinced, I possess these characteristics.

-The first time I applied for a residency in Pediatric Dentistry and was rejected, I was still in dental school.
+The first time I applied for a residency in Pediatric Dentistry, I was not selected; I was still in dental school.
 So, I applied to and completed an AEGD residency.
-The clinical experience of my AEGD Residency, complete with lectures and a variety of additional training courses, helped me to become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry generally speaking, in addition to Pediatric Denstistry.
-I also have a long history – even prior to entering dental school - of shadowing dentists and assisting them to the extent to which I was able.
+The clinical experience of my AEGD Residency, complete with lectures and additional training courses, helped me become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry, in addition to Pediatric Dentistry.
+Even before entering dental school, I have a long history of shadowing dentists and assisting them.

-I cannot wait to get to work each day in my current position and go to sleep at night thinking about it.
-Nothing brings me greater joy than Pediatric Dentistry and the marvellous opportunities that have been afforded to me.
-Now, since I am proficient in most aspects of child dental care, I have more hope than ever before.
-I have done many stainless-steel crowns, strip crowns, composite and amalgam fillings, extractions, space maintenance, and tooth replacement where necessary and I have provided these services to numerous children, including many who have been severely medically compromised.
+I cannot wait to work in my current position each day and fall asleep at night thinking about it.
+Nothing brings me greater joy than Pediatric Dentistry and the marvelous opportunities afforded.
+Since I am proficient in most aspects of child dental care, I have more hope than ever.
+I have done many stainless-steel crowns, strip crowns, composite and amalgam fillings, extractions, space maintenance, and tooth replacement.
+I have provided these services to numerous children, including many severely affected and medically compromised.

-After completing your program and gaining additional experience on the cutting-edge, I hope to open my own clinic as a Pediatric Dentist with a heavy focus on underserved children.
+After completing your program and gaining additional experience on the forefront, I hope to open my clinic as a Pediatric Dentist with a heavy focus on underserved children.